Veteran Chronic Fatigue Syndrome Claim Denial | File An Appeal

 WAS YOUR VETERAN DISABILITY CLAIM FOR CHRONIC FATIGUE SYNDROME MET WITH DENIAL?

 The selfless individuals who give their service to the military are put through a great deal of stress, both physically and mentally.
 Unfortunately, many veterans suffer from physical ailments as a result of their military service.
 While most of these physical injuries are pretty straightforward when it comes to receiving diagnosis and treatment, others aren’t quite as straightforward.
 Chronic Fatigue Syndrome is one condition that often goes undiagnosed or even denied, leaving many veterans in a vulnerable position.
-Read on to learn more about veteran disability for Chronic Fatigue Syndrome and what to do if your received a denial on your claim.
+Read on to learn more about veteran disability for Chronic Fatigue Syndrome and what to do if you received a denial on your claim.

 According to the Mayo Clinic, Chronic Fatigue Syndrome is a systemic exertion intolerance disease (SEID) or myalgic encephalomyelitis (ME).
 In order to receive VA disability benefits, you will need a current diagnosis of Chronic Fatigue Syndrome (CFS) from your doctor.
 However, this is often easier said than done, as many medical professionals are hesitant to diagnose patients with this condition.
 While CFS is a serious chronic illness, common among both the general population and veterans, it is still a very misunderstood illness.